A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 A showdown with Montana's hospitals

-Bartlett arrived in Helena, the state capital, in the fall of 2014 as an outsider navigating a minefield of established relationships.
-From the start, she knew she'd have to tackle the staggering bills from the state's hospitals, which made up the largest chunk of the plan's expenses.
+Bartlett arrived in Helena, the state capital, in fall 2014 as an outsider navigating a minefield of established relationships.
+From the start, she knew she would have to tackle the staggering bills from the state's hospitals, which made up the largest chunk of the plan's expenses.
 It wouldn't be popular because they also made up a significant chunk of hospitals' profits

 Montana, like many large employers, self-funds its plan.
 That means it pays the bills and hires an insurance company or other firm to process the claims.
 More than half of American workers are covered by self-funded plans.
-As the boss in this arrangement, Bartlett assumed she'd have access to detailed information about how much the plan, which was managed by Cigna, paid for procedures at each hospital.
+As the boss in this arrangement, Bartlett assumed she would have access to detailed information about how much the plan, which was managed by Cigna, paid for procedures at each hospital.
 But when she asked Cigna for its pricing terms with the hospitals, Cigna refused to provide them.

 Its contracts with hospitals were secret, Cigna representatives told her.
 That didn't sit well with Bartlett, she recalls.
 "The payer cannot see the contract," she says, "but we agree to pay whatever the contract says we will pay."